-As usual, with these recommendations we will try to cover a few models that have proved best, and are widely used in certain jobs, activities or just for day-to-day use.
-When picking your own pair, however, take your time to find what is best suitable for your needs and make sure that it’s the right fit.
+As usual, with these recommendations, we will try to cover a few models that have proved best and are widely used in certain jobs, activities, or just for day-to-day use.
+However, when picking your own pair, take your time to find what is best suited for your needs and the conditions you’ll be facing.

 Danner Mountain 600 Weatherized

 A great hiking model from Danner that you will not regret buying if you are into long hikes over rough, snowy terrain.
 With 200G of Primaloft insulation, this boot will keep your feet warm even in freezing temperatures as long as you keep moving.
 And since they are optimized for hiking, we will assume that you do intend to keep on moving.

 The Vibram SPE midsole is a comfort masterpiece, striking a perfect combination of rubber and EVA foam.
 It adapts to the foot very well and provides great long-term comfort and impact absorption for those exhausting days of treading through mountain peaks and snowy, rock-covered paths.

 Vibram also features an extra grippy outsole - Megagrip.
 It will keep excellent traction on almost any surface, including snow, slush, and muddy slopes.